-Speakers: Eric Weinheimer, Senior VP and Philanthropic Strategist, Bank of America; Mary Noor, Senior VP and Indianapolis Market Executive, Bank of America
+Speakers: Eric Weinheimer, Senior VP and Philanthropic Strategist, Bank of America

 Equitable grantmaking is a buzzy term, but how is it applied in the real world?
-Eric Weinheimer and Mary Noor of Bank of America will lead attendees through their journey and provide the lessons they learned along the way.
-They will explore how internal DEI work creates a more equitable grantmaking process and the possibilities that open up as a result.
+Eric Weinheimer of Bank of America will lead attendees through his journey and provide the lessons learned along the way.
+He will explore how internal DEI work creates a more equitable grantmaking process and the possibilities that open up as a result.
 No matter where you are on the DEI path, you will find value from this session.
 In addition to a panel discussion, there will be opportunities for attendee engagement in activities and discussion.

 Foundant Insider Scoop

 Join Foundant Technologies and your grant management colleagues for networking and learning.
 Here you will receive a Foundant company update, walk-through the most recent CommunitySuite release information, and be part of a discussion around the company’s anticipated 3- to 6-month product road-map.